MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-production.md

 ---
-title: Pick for Production or Assembly in Basic Warehouse Configurations
+title: Pick Production or Assembly in Basic Warehouse
-description: When your warehouse location requires pick processing but does not require shipment processing, use the **Inventory Pick** page to organise and record the picking of components.
+description: When your warehouse location requires pick processing but not shipment processing, use the Inventory Pick page to organise and record picking the components.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual